What are Training Grant Matching Funds?

 The Graduate School provides matching funds for pre-doctoral training grant proposals on an ongoing basis to improve the competitiveness of these proposals and to help leverage other internal sources of matching support.

-Due to funding constraints, the Graduate School has temporarily suspended the training grant matching funds program.
+Due to funding constraints, the Graduate School has temporarily suspended the training grant matching fund program.
 Please contact email@example.com with any questions.

 How Are Proposals Selected?